xperience-ai/gap_quantization/README.md

 # Intro

-Placeholder for GAP8 export anf quantization module for PyTorch
+Placeholder for GAP8 export and quantization module for PyTorch

 # Install